 But you know what?
 It oddly wasn’t scary.
 They’re such peaceful, graceful creatures, I’ve come to find, that I would actually get excited every time another one swam around the corner.

 However, toward the end of our dive, as we were beginning our ascent, a friendly nurse sharks started circling me.
 Brendal motioned for me to pet it.
 I got closer.
 And closer.
 As did it (he? she?).
 It grazed my fin, and I bolted upward.
 I guess you can’t completely triumph over trepidation in a mere hour.
 I’m still kicking myself that I didn’t get to leave the Bahamas boasting that I pet a shark.

-Several of you have written me that you’re terrified of the ocean and sharks, as well, and that you could never learn to dive for those very reasons.
+Several of you have written me that you’re terrified of the ocean and would never consider diving with sharks.
 I get you, I do; if anyone can relate it’s me.
-But it’s far less intimidating than snorkeling–at least you have a full range of vision, whereas with snorkeling you never know what’s lurking behind you–and you’re missing out on so much by not exploring life underwater (did you see The Little Mermaid and Finding Nemo?
+But it’s far less intimidating than snorkeling—at least you have a full range of vision, whereas with snorkeling you never know what’s lurking behind you—and you’re missing out on so much by not exploring life underwater (did you see The Little Mermaid and Finding Nemo?
 Case in point!).
 And if you need someone to hold your hand and accompany you to your therapist session beforehand, consider me your girl.